TimNiklasWitte/RNN-Workshop/README.md

 # RNN Workshop

-This repository contains tasks for RNNs (listed below) which are easy to solve and fast to implement.
+This repository contains tasks for RNNs (listed below) which are easy to solve for them (fast learning) and fast to implement.

 ## Many-to-One